irwin-xyz/nate-irwin-xyz/bucket-list/index.md

 - Visit Ethiopia
 - Visit outer space
 - Complete a 50-mile trail run
-- Have a kid and raise her/him well
 - Ski in Japan
 - Speak in front of a thousand people
 - Visit Iceland
 - Attend a Real Madrid vs. Barcelona soccer match at Camp Nou
-- Buy a "vacation home" (ski house, beach house, cabin, etc.)... and spend a lot of time there
+- Buy a "vacation home" (ski house, beach house, cabin, etc.) and spend a lot of time there
 - Fish for salmon in Alaska